-John T. Hamilton

-Prior to his appointment as the William R. Kenan Professor of German and Comparative Literature at Harvard University, John Hamilton has held teaching positions in Classics at the University of California-Santa Cruz and in German and Comparative Literature at New York University, with a visiting professorship in Classics at Bristol University.
+John T. Hamilton Prior is the William R. Kenan Professor of German and Comparative Literature at Harvard University.
 His current project is tentatively titled Culture of Convenience.
 In addition to examining the historical shifts in the word's meaning, from a sense of agreement to a general idea of ease, efficiency, and opportuneness, the study reflects on how convenience has become a dominant criterion for determining what is valuable in present-day society.
 How did "easier" come to mean "better"?